Blog

 Our volunteers live busy lives, yet they sacrifice their time and sleep for a worthy cause.

-They share love and joy with the kids we cater for and enjoy serving the kids.
+They share love and joy with the kids we cater to.

 They volunteer for the Joy In Giving Foundation and they are our priceless gifts.